voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 Sample metrics
 --------------

-In addition to standard aggregate metrics, when you pass an ``eval_key`` value to the evaluation routine, FiftyOne will populate helpful task-specific information about your model's predictions on each sample, such as false negative/positive counts or per-sample accuracies.
+In addition to standard aggregate metrics, when you pass an ``eval_key`` parameter to the evaluation routine, FiftyOne will populate helpful task-specific information about your model's predictions on each sample, such as false negative/positive counts and per-sample accuracies.

-Continuing with our example, let's leverage :ref:`dataset views <using-views>` and the :ref:`FiftyOne App <fiftyone-app>` to investigate the samples with the most false positive predictions in more detail:
+Continuing with our example, let's use :ref:`dataset views <using-views>` and the :ref:`FiftyOne App <fiftyone-app>` to leverage these sample metrics to investigate the samples with the most false positive predictions in the
+dataset:

 .. code-block:: python
     :linenos: